A journey to explore the spice and sauce map of Vietnam.

 Những nguyên liệu quen thuộc được chế biến theo cách riêng

-Familiar ingredients prepared in a unique way
+Familiar ingredients are prepared in a unique way.

 Đây là món chấm đặc trưng nhất và là món không thể thiếu trong mâm cơm ăn của dân tộc Thái